Made with simple ingredients this homemade dry rub is sweet, savory, and spicy and perfect for flavoring meat or vegetables.

 The options for this all-purpose dry rub are endless.
 Let your taste buds and imagination guide you in the various ways you use this homemade blend, but below are a few of my personal favorite recipes that use this homemade dry rub.

-- Chicken: I love using this dry rub for seasoning Air Fryer Chicken Breast, Air Fryer Chicken Wings, and Grilled BBQ Chicken.
+- Chicken: I love using this dry rub for seasoning Air Fryer Chicken Breast, Air Fryer Chicken Wings, Instant Pot BBQ Chicken, and Grilled BBQ Chicken.
 It also is a great substitute for seasoned salt in recipes like Instant Pot Whole Chicken, Instant Pot Wings, or Homemade Rotisserie Chicken.

 - Pork: This sweet and savory dry rub creates the best flavoring for recipes like Air Fryer Pork Chops, Instant Pot Pulled Pork, Instant Pot Ribs, and Slow Cooker Pulled Pork.